federicomariamassari/udacity-rsend/README.md

 Add path `/home/$whoami/workspace/udacity-rsend/projects/p1/model` in Gazebo to insert additional instances of the models into the world.

 ## [Project 2: Go Chase It!](/projects/p2/p2-go-chase-it.md)

+_Design a robot, house it inside your custom world, and program it to chase white balls using ROS._